-71. Distribution of surplus property on cancellation of incorporation or winding up surplus property, in relation to the Association, means property remaining after satisfaction of -
+71. Distribution of surplus property on cancellation of incorporation or winding up surplus property, in relation to the Association, means property remaining after satisfaction of - but does not include books relating to the management of the Association.

 (1) In this rule -